ovhlabs/knowledge-base/en/_posts/2014-12-19-how-to-put-object-storage-behind-your-domain-name.md

     web.auth-1337.storage.bhs-1.runabove.io

-Your DNS provider will now have a new entry for your domain, like :
+Your DNS provider will now have a new entry for your domain, like:

-    _swift-remap.static IN TXT web.auth-1337.storage.bhs-1.runabove.io
+    _swift-remap.static IN TXT web.auth-1337.storage.bhs-1.runabove.io.

+If you want don't want to use a subdomain it will look like:

+    _swift-remap IN TXT web.auth-1337.storage.bhs-1.runabove.io.

+Last step to use TXT records it adding a A record that matches RunAbove IP, you can get them with:

+    dig storage.sbg-1.runabove.io
+    dig storage.bhs-1.runabove.io

 Note
 ----